 The Plan is a defined contribution plan maintained by Mine Safety Appliances Company ("MSA" or the "Company") for eligible U.S. employees ("Participants").
 The Plan provides for automatic enrollment of new Participants at a Participant contribution rate of 3% of the Participant's pre-tax earnings.
 Participants may elect to not contribute or change their contribution rate during a 45-day election period.
 Participants may elect to contribute from 1% to 25% of their pre-tax earnings (highly compensated Participants are limited to 8%).
-During 2008, the Company matched 50% of each Participant's contribution up to 8% of their pre-tax earnings.
-On January 1, 2009, the Plan was amended to include, among other things, an enhanced rate of Company matching contributions equal to 100% of the first 1% and 50% of the next 6% of a Participant's eligible pay.
+The Plan allows for matching contributions equal to 100% of the first 1% and 50% of the next 6% of a Participant's eligible pay.
 Company matching contributions may not exceed 4% of a Participant's eligible pay.
 The Plan permits deferral of federal income taxes on Participants' contributions, as provided for under Section 401(k) of the Internal Revenue Code ("IRC").